2025 Awards Categories

 To qualify, a feature film must be at least 50 minutes in total running time, have a narrative structure, and tell a complete story.
 Sequels and prequels to feature films are also considered feature films even though they may expand upon a story that has been previously released.

 The majority of the themes, story, locations and props must reflect the world as we currently know it.
-The contemporary time period can be as early as 15 years prior to or 5 years in advance of the
+The contemporary time period can be as early as 15 years prior to or 5 years in advance of the current awards year.

 To qualify, a feature film must be at least 50 minutes in total running time, have a narrative structure, and tell a complete story.
 Sequels and prequels to feature films are also considered feature films even though they may expand upon a story that has been previously released.